Seeed-Studio/wiki-documents/docs/Contribution/Contributors/file_transfer_station/YOLOv8_custom_classification_reComputer_J4012/YOLOv8_custom_classification_model.md

 Because this is a classification task, we don't need to know the position of the bird in the photo.

+You can use another dataset of your choice, as long as it is a Classification dataset or model

 I have procured 12 classes of birds that I know live in my area and are common near me and created a [classification dataset](https://universe.roboflow.com/bruno-santos-omqsq/bird-classification-19z7c/dataset/1) in Roboflow.

 The classes of birds that I'm going to try to identify are: